chinamike65/hugo-tuolesi/content/book6/book6en.md

 After being able to generate loving-kindness in human beings, send loving-kindness to all beings in the heavenly realm and to asuras.

-If you can develop loving-kindness, then you will show loving-kindness to all beings in the animal realm, the hungry ghost realm, and the hell realm in turn.
+If you can develop loving-kindness, then you will show loving-kindness to all beings in the animal realm, the hungry ghost realm, and the hell realms in turn.

 In this way, one should develop loving-kindness towards all beings in the six realms.

-Or start with your own children: If my child does not have a house, may he have a house to live in; if he does not succeed, may he succeed; if he does not develop wisdom, may he develop wisdom; if he does not become rich, may he become rich.
+Or start with your own children:

+If my child does not have a house, may he have a house to live in; if he does not succeed, may he succeed; if he does not develop wisdom, may he develop wisdom; if he does not become rich, may he become rich.

 If you can express it to your children, it is an achievement.